Sytten/nexus-shield/README.md

 - It is **preferable** to define rules directly in the `definition` to have access to the full typing of `root` and `args`.
 - The `ctx` is always typed if it was properly configured in nexus `makeSchema`.
+- If creating generic or partial rules, use the appropriate helpers (see below).

 ```typescript
 export const Product = objectType({